Esri/arcgis-experience-builder-sdk-resources/widgets/data-source-widgets/how-to-use-fields/README.md

 The sample demonstrates how to use fields of data sources.

 The data source has two types of methods to query records: the load method and the query method.
 The load method queries records and stores them in the data source instance to share with widgets.
-The query method only retrieves records and returns them.

-For load (calling `ds.load(queryParams, options)` or using `query` prop in the `DataSourceComponent`), the data source will use all the `fields` specified in `widgetJson.useDataSources` and `outFields` provided in the query params as the final `outFields`.
-For query (calling `ds.query(queryParams)`), the data source will only use `outFields` provided in the query params.
+The query method only retrieves records and returns them without storing.
+Consequently, when loading records, the data source uses all `fields` defined in `useDataSources` within the widget JSONs as the final `outFields`.
+In contrast, when querying records. the data source disregards the `useDataSources`.

 ## How to use the sample